nglasl/silverstripe-mediawesome/README.md

 # mediawesome

-	A module for SilverStripe which allows creation of a flexible media holder and media pages with customisable type (blogs, events, news, publications).
+	A module for SilverStripe which will allow creation of dynamic media holders/pages with CMS customisable types and attributes (blogs, events, news, publications).

 ## Requirement